 Local Cuisines such as the popular Amala and Ewedu, Iyan and the Obe ebure Elegusi plus other indigenous and foreign cuisines can be gotten from several restaurants in Abeokuta which include the Royal Mandarin, Madojutimi restaurant, and the Tantalizers eatery.
 Other popular Nigerian dishes and drinks can also be gotten from these and other restaurants, fast food spots and eateries scattered all over the Abeokuta metropolis.

-Most neighborhoods in Abeokuta especially in the densely populated areas have local eateries and ‘bukas’ which offer dishes at relatively cheap prices which are ideal for Visitors to Abeokuta who are on a low budget.
+Most neighbourhoods in Abeokuta especially in the densely populated areas have local eateries and ‘bukas’ which offer dishes at relatively cheap prices which are ideal for Visitors to Abeokuta who are on a low budget.
 These low-cost eateries offer meals that range between 50-400 naira per meal.

 The highbrow restaurants and fast food eateries in Abeokuta also offer great tasting dishes in much more conducive settings but at much higher prices.
-The average cost of dining at these top rated restaurants and fast food spots is between 1000-2000 naira for one meal.
+The average cost of dining at these top-rated restaurants and fast food spots is between 1000-2000 naira for one meal.